Municipal Court

 If you received a ticket you must:

-• Pay the penalty assessment within 20 days of receiving the ticket, or
+• Pay the penalty assessment prior to the date listed on your citation, or

 • Appear in court on your scheduled date to answer the charge(s) on this date.